Author Archives

 Vertical Sites and Services

 On January 28, The New Yorker published an article about Caracas under Hugo Chavez with the provocative title “Slumlord.”
-The author, journalist Jon Lee Anderson, has spent time with Chavez Continue reading →
+The Continue reading →

 Novelizing Journalism

 Every so often, a book about poor people captures the attention of large numbers of first-world readers.
-Journalist Katherine Boo’s Behind the Beautiful Forevers: Life, Death and Hope in a Continue reading →
+Journalist Katherine Boo’s Continue reading →

 Economic Efficiency or Urban Quality of Life?

-“Paving Streets for the Poor: Experimental Analysis of Infrastructure Effects” is an economics paper published last month by Marco Gonzalez-Navarro and Climent Quintana-Domeque.
-According to the abstract, “This study is Continue reading →
+“Paving Streets for the Poor: Experimental Analysis of Infrastructure Effects” is an economics paper published last month by Marco Gonzalez-Navarro Continue reading →

 Supergraphics Then and Now